Tommy Robinson should have sentence reduced as jail ‘making him ill’, court told

 Mr Justice Nicklin ordered Robinson to pay Mr Hijazi £100,000 in damages and his legal costs, as well as making the injunction preventing Robinson from repeating the allegations.

-The hearing before the Lady Chief Justice Baroness Carr, Lord Justice Edis and Lord Justice Warby is expected to conclude later on Friday.
+The Lady Chief Justice Baroness Carr, Lord Justice Edis and Lord Justice Warby will hand down their ruling at a later date.